 In the scenario, with the actual board game, the child has to open the box and get out the pieces.

-In contrast, setting up the game on the personal device involves a few flicks of one finger.
+In contrast, setting up the game on a personal device involves a few flicks of one finger.

 As I said, I don’t think screens are bad.